xKDR/CRRao.jl/README.md

 # Introduction to CRRao

-You can watch [this](https://www.youtube.com/live/XIXdO8vNCh4?si=_RXyu47JTSX1TVKh) youtube video to get a brief introduction to `CRRao`.
+You may watch [this](https://www.youtube.com/live/XIXdO8vNCh4?si=_RXyu47JTSX1TVKh) youtube video to get a brief introduction to `CRRao`.

 # CRRao: A single API for diverse statistical models